+86 1510-529-7925 [email protected]

 The original photo that I posted years ago when I got the camera and some film as a gift.
 I never expected so many people to come and take a look at it, and I am guessing they were looking for more information about the camera so I decided to go take the camera out for a quick shoot or two and write a review for it.

-The camera feels heavy and is well made, it does not feel lite and empty, like so many of my digital cameras.
-The top and bottom plates are made from metal and make the camera feel substantial.
-Like a real tool.
-The top plate is really simple, it has a cold shoe for flash, a lockable shutter button, film rewind level, and a plastic film advance lever.
+The camera feels heavy and well-made; it does not feel light and empty like so many of my digital cameras.
+The top and bottom plates are made from metal, giving the camera a substantial, real tool-like feel.
+The top plate is really simple, featuring a cold shoe for flash, a lockable shutter button, a film rewind lever, and a plastic film advance lever.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review

-There is an X-synchronization port via PC socket port to the right side of the camera, for the people who want to shoot flash and some lugs to attach the camera strap.
-Overall the camera is well designed and feels good to hold in your hand.
+There is an X-synchronization port via a PC socket on the right side of the camera for those who want to shoot with flash, and some lugs to attach the camera strap.
+Overall, the camera is well-designed and feels good to hold in your hand.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review